Jinx (League of Legends): Arcane

-The first season of Arcane reveals that Jinx was originally named Powder.
-She and her older sister Violet "Vi" were orphaned following the repressed undercity's failed uprising against the utopian city of Piltover, after which they were taken in by Vander, the leader of the rebellion.
+Arcane reveals that Jinx was originally named Powder.
+She and her older sister Vi were orphaned following the repressed undercity's failed uprising against the utopian city of Piltover, after which they were taken in by Vander, the leader of the rebellion.

-At the start of the series, Powder and Vi rob a penthouse owned by scientist Jayce Talis in Piltover.
-Powder steals a set of arcane crystals and accidentally causes an explosion.
-They escape back to the undercity but the enforcers of Piltover relentlessly search for the culprit.
+At the start of the first season, Powder and Vi rob Jayce Talis' penthouse in Piltover, and Powder steals a set of arcane crystals and accidentally causes an explosion.
+The sisters escape but the enforcers of Piltover pursue them to the undercity.
 Vander turns himself in to protect them only to be taken by Silco, his former brother-in-arms.
-Powder follows Vi and her foster brothers, Mylo and Claggor, when they leave to rescue Vander and, attempting to help them fend off Silco's forces, uses the stolen crystals to cause a massive explosion that results in the deaths of Vander, Mylo and Claggor.
+Powder follows Vi and her foster brothers, Mylo and Claggor, when they leave to rescue Vander and, attempting to help them fend off Silco's forces, uses the stolen crystals to cause a massive explosion that results in the deaths of Vander, Mylo, and Claggor.
 In her grief, Vi hits Powder and calls her a "jinx" before walking away.
 Believing herself to be abandoned, Powder seeks comfort in Silco's arms.

-Years later, a teenage Powder goes by the name Jinx, having been raised by Silco as his daughter.
-Silco has taken control of the undercity, now called Zaun, and Jinx helps to smuggle the chemical stimulant "Shimmer" into Piltover for Silco's second revolt.
-After a job goes awry due to the interference of insurgents known as the Firelights, Jinx attempts to impress Silco by stealing an arcane "Hextech" gemstone from Jayce, killing six enforcers in the process.
-Silco asks Jinx to weaponize the gemstone and advises her to let go of her past trauma, while rookie enforcer Caitlyn Kiramman recruits Vi, who has been imprisoned for years, to help track Jinx down.
-As Jinx turns on Vi upon realizing that she is working with Caitlyn, the Firelights intervene and take the gemstone.

-Jinx kills the enforcers on the bridge connecting Zaun to Piltover and recovers the gemstone, though she is grievously wounded during an encounter with Ekko, the Firelights' leader and her childhood friend.
-Silco finds Jinx and brings her to Singed, a scientist who injects her with Shimmer to heal her injuries.
+Years later, a teenage Powder goes by the name Jinx, having been raised by Silco, who has taken control of the undercity and renamed it Zaun.
+Jinx steals an arcane "Hextech" gemstone from Jayce for Silco, killing six enforcers in the process and prompting rookie enforcer Caitlyn Kiramman to recruit Vi, who has been imprisoned for years, to help track Jinx down.
+Jinx turns on Vi upon realizing that she is working with Caitlyn, and is grievously wounded during an encounter with Ekko, her former childhood friend and the leader of insurgents known as the Firelights.
+Silco brings Jinx to Singed, who injects her with the chemical stimulant "Shimmer" to heal her injuries.
 Jinx hallucinates Vi and Caitlyn inflicting her pain so she kidnaps them both.
 She abducts Silco as well upon overhearing him lament choosing between Zaun's independence and her as part of an ultimatum offered to him by Jayce.
 Jinx forces Vi to choose between Caitlyn and herself.
 Both Vi and Silco appeal to Jinx, causing her to suffer a panic attack.
-Silco breaks free and almost shoots Vi before Jinx, in a manic fit, guns him down.
+Silco breaks free and almost shoots Vi before Jinx, in a psychotic fit, guns him down.
 In his final moments, Silco reaffirms he never would have betrayed Jinx and comforts her by telling her that she is "perfect".
-Jinx finally accepts her new identity and, having weaponized the gemstone to power a rocket launcher, fires at the Piltover council just as they approve to grant Zaun its independence.
+Jinx, having weaponized the gemstone to power a rocket launcher, fires at the Piltover council just as they approve to grant Zaun its independence.